+Agenda item 1.12 of WRC-27 in Resolution 813 (WRC-23) may affect maritime spectrum use.
+The agenda item is to consider, based on the results of studies, possible new allocations to the mobile-satellite service and possible regulatory actions in the frequency bands 1 427-1 432 MHz (space-to-Earth), 1 645.5-1 646.5 MHz (space-to-Earth) (Earth-to-space), 1 880-1 920 MHz (space-to-Earth) (Earth-to-space) and 2 010-2 025 MHz (space-to-Earth) (Earth-to-space) required for the future development of low-data-rate non-geostationary mobile-satellite systems, in accordance with Resolution 252 (WRC-23).

+Note: According to Article 5.375 of Radio Regulations, the use of the frequency band 1 645.5-1 646.5 MHz by the mobile-satellite service (Earth-to-space) and for inter-satellite links is limited to distress, urgency and safety communications (see Article 31) (WRC-23).Preliminary Agenda Item for WRC-31

-Resolution 812 (WRC-19) has a direct affect for maritime spectrum use:
+Preliminary agenda items 2.7 and 2.8 in Resolution 814 (WRC-23) may affect for maritime spectrum use.

+Preliminary agenda item 2.7:

+to consider improving the utilization of VHF maritime radiocommunication, in accordance with Resolution 363 (Rev.WRC-23).

+Preliminary agenda items 2.8:

-to consider improving the utilization of the VHF maritime frequencies in Appendix 18, in accordance with Resolution 363 (WRC-19)
+to consider improving the utilization and channelization of maritime radiocommunication in the MF and HF bands, including potential revisions of Article 52 and Appendix 17, in accordance with Resolution 366 (WRC-23).

-[add in a section on IALA’s position for WRC]
+Note: Preliminary agenda item for WRC-31 will not necessarily become the final agenda for WRC-31.
+The final agenda of WRC-31 needs to be considered by WRC-27.

 Summary

 Developments in digital communications have a profound and long-term impact on the way the maritime sector operates.
 It is foreseen that e-navigation will be supported by many current and future technologies identified in this plan.
 The communications infrastructure should be designed to enable authorized seamless information transfer on board ship, between ships, between ship and shore and between shore authorities and other parties.
 This infrastructure will have to be capable of not only supporting future e-Navigation applications, but will also have to support legacy applications.
 It will therefore be bandwidth intensive and possibly rely upon a range of technologies.
+Some driving factors for development in technology include:

 Modern services on land require continuous connectivity on the vessel which is being addressed by current maritime communications and technology developments.